 At the moment, thanks to the popularity of Pawn Stars, The History Channel has constantly been playing that show and shows like it (just flip to the channel at any given moment and nine times out of ten you'll find either that show or American Pickers on, the latter especially in primetime).
 Other TV networks have also jumped on the "reality show where guys buy and sell things" bandwagon.
 Due to the 2012 Apocalypse craze, the station also aired a lot of "Armageddon" and conspiracy theory shows.
 Aliens in particular have been a popular topic.

+The History Channel always runs a Band of Brothers marathon about every four months or so.
 Quite often it coincides with anniversaries of events from WWII but unless its D-Day the episodes have almost nothing to do with what its commemorating.

 Animax Latin America also has Distraction, a 16-episode live-action game show (one of the first signs of the channel's Network Decay), which, to this day, is still airing there despite the short amount of episodes.